According to Harvard Business Review, the main reason people leave their jobs is that they don’t like their boss.

 But, what I am not doing when I blame someone else, is to communicate clearly what I need.
 For example, if you’re frustrated that your boss always tells you what to do without asking, then you can reframe your frustration into a description of what you need.

 You might say, “I appreciate your suggestion.
 I can see that you want to improve what is happening here.
-I think that if we were to do this, then it would cause (x negative event) to happen.
-I think it might work better if we did this.
+I think that if we were to do this, then it would cause (x negative event) to happen, and I think it might work better if we did this.
 What do you think?”

 Use empathy by showing the other person you understand their intention is meant well.
 Step-over the urge to criticise them and make a helpful contribution.
 Not only will your boss be more likely to hear you, you also model a more effective way of communicating with people.
 This makes it more likely that they’ll follow suit.